GIL794/gil794.github.io/_posts/_2025-08-13-blog-post-title-from-file-name.md

 ---

-## **My Journey: From Invisible to Discoverable**

-Before applying these SEO steps, my posts were buried on result page 10 (if they appeared at all).
-After just a few weeks of consistent keyword use, internal linking, and sharing with fellow creators, my blog began ranking for topics like "free blog github" and "productivity hacks for professionals."

-It's not magic or luck—just a series of small, deliberate steps that make your blog visible to the world.
+## **It's not magic or luck—just a series of small, deliberate steps that make your blog visible to the world.**

 ---